MarcnKov/FSOC/README.md

 * **Transmitter:** Arduino-controlled laser diode for transmitting data encoded as light pulses.
 * **Receiver:** Arduino-based photodiode or phototransistor circuit for detecting and decoding the received light signals.
 * **Modulation:** Implementation of basic modulation schemes (e.g., On-Off Keying) for encoding data into light pulses.
-* **Error Detection/Correction:** Implementation of error detection and correction techniques to ensure reliable data transmission.

 **Components:**